Salaaat/dataset-error-detection/README.md

 # Dataset error detection
-Final exam from Informatics
+This is a project for a high school Informatics final exam

 ## Folders
 ### confidences, corrected_labels & visualization\loader
-credit: https://github.com/klarajanouskova and her team
+> credit: https://github.com/klarajanouskova and her team

 ### confidences
-consists of two files with predictions of ImageNet-1k from EfficientNet and one from OpenCLIP
+> consists of two files with predictions of ImageNet-1k from EfficientNet and one from OpenCLIP

 ### corrected_labels
-a JSON file/s containing some class labels, carefully corrected by a human
+> a JSON file/s containing some class labels, carefully corrected by a human

 ### visualization
 - *confidence_file_reader.py* reads the selected file with confidences and creates a list with names of all columns contained in the .csv file.